Road closures: eight for Brighton and Hove drivers over the next fortnight

 Drivers in and around Brighton and Hove will have eight National Highways road closures to watch out for this week.

-And three of them are expected to cause moderate delays – with motorists facing holdups of between 10 minutes and half an hour.
+And two of them are expected to cause moderate delays – with motorists facing holdups of between 10 and 30 minutes.

 The latest expected works list, with notes from National Highways, shows that one closure already in place is expected to carry on this week: